-- Date on which the individual became a PSC in the company.
+- The date on which the individual became a PSC in the company

 If the PSC is a registrable RLE, you must record the following information about that RLE:

-- Date on which it became a registrable RLE in relation to your company.
+- The date on which it became a registrable RLE in relation to your company

-5. Who is responsible for maintaining the PSC register?
+Who is responsible for maintaining the register of People with Significant Control?

-It is the legal responsibility of company/SE directors, company/SE secretaries and designated LLP members to obtain and confirm PSC information, maintain the firm’s own PSC register and deliver the required PSC information to Companies House on the annual confirmation statement.
+It is the legal responsibility of company directors, company secretaries, and designated LLP members to maintain their firm’s register of People with Significant Control.
+This includes identifying PSCs, obtaining and confirming PSC information, maintaining the firm’s own PSC register, delivering the required PSC information to Companies House on the appropriate forms, and checking and confirming registered PSC information on the annual confirmation statement.

-Failure to comply with these requirements is a breach of statutory duties and a criminal offence.
-You could face a personal fine and/or a prison sentence up to two years.
+Failure to comply with these requirements is a breach of statutory duties and a criminal offence, which could result in a personal fine and/or a prison sentence of up to two years.

-8. Do I still have to maintain other statutory registers
+Do I still have to maintain other statutory company registers?

-The PSC register does not replace existing statutory registers, such as the registers of shareholders, guarantors, company directors, company secretaries or LLP members.
+The register of People with Significant Control does not replace existing statutory company registers, such as the registers of shareholders, guarantors, company directors, company secretaries, or LLP members.
 You must identify all PSCs and enter their details on the PSC register, in addition to maintaining your existing statutory registers.

 You must never leave the PSC register empty.
-If you are confident that there are not PSCs that meet any of the five conditions, you must enter the following statement on the register:
+If you are confident that there are no PSCs that meet any of the five conditions, you must enter the following statement on the register:

 “The company knows or has reasonable cause to believe that there is no registrable person or registrable relevant legal entity in relation to the company.”

-Companies are legally required to keep information about PSCs for ten years after they have stopped being a PSC of the company.
+Companies are legally required to keep information about People with Significant Control for ten years after they have stopped being a PSC of the company.
 Their details will be kept by Companies House indefinitely.

 You must keep your PSC register at your registered office or SAIL address and make it available for inspection upon request.
 Companies House must be informed about the location of your PSC register.

-Any person or organisation may request to inspect your PSC register free of charge, or receive a copy for an optional fee up to £12.
-Upon granting access to the register, you must not disclose a PSC’s usual residential address.
+Any person or organisation may request to inspect your PSC register free of charge or receive a copy for an optional fee of up to £12.
+Upon granting access to the register, you must not disclose any PSC’s usual residential address.